-- with children to explore their experience of living in the centre and whether their rights, independence and safety are promoted - with children to determine their understanding of the care practices, policies and procedures and how they have reached this understanding - with staff to establish if there is a system in place to inform staff of any changes to policies and procedures - with staff to determine if they can demonstrate sufficient knowledge of the policies and procedures relevant to their work - with staff to determine if there are opportunities for staff to discuss the content of the policies and procedures and their effectiveness with the registered provider and or person in charge - with the registered provider/person in charge to determine how they have ensured that staff understand and consistently implement the policies and procedures.
+- with children to explore their experience of living in the centre and whether their rights, independence and safety are promoted - with children to determine their understanding of the care practices, policies and procedures and how they have reached this understanding - with staff to establish if there is a system in place to inform staff of any changes to policies and procedures - with staff to determine if they can demonstrate sufficient knowledge of the policies and procedures relevant to their work - with staff to determine if there are opportunities for staff to discuss the content of the policies and procedures and their effectiveness with the provider and or person in charge - with the provider/person in charge to determine how they have ensured that staff understand and consistently implement the policies and procedures.

-- childrens questionnaires received prior to and during inspection - written policies and procedures as per Schedule 2 and determine if the Schedule 2 policies and procedures have been reviewed when necessary, for example, to reflect changes in law and any guidelines issued by the Child and Family Agency (Tusla) in accordance with the Child Care (Amendment) Act 2011.
+- children's questionnaires received prior to and during inspection - written policies and procedures and determine if the policies and procedures have been reviewed when necessary, for example, to reflect changes in law and any guidelines issued by the Child and Family Agency (Tusla) in accordance with the Child Care (Amendment) Act 2011.

 - supplementary policies, procedures and guidelines to support specific care needs

 - the statement of purpose

-- the annual review.
+- a review of the service review.

-- all Schedule 2 written policies and procedures are adopted and implemented, made available to staff and reviewed when required - all Schedule 2 policies and procedures are reviewed as often as the Chief Inspector may require and are at least reviewed and updated at intervals not exceeding three years and, where necessary, to reflect best practice.
+- all written policies and procedures are adopted and implemented, made available to staff and reviewed when required - all policies and procedures are at least reviewed and updated at intervals not exceeding three years and, where necessary, to reflect best practice.

-while written policies and procedures are adopted and implemented, some gaps are evident in the maintenance of the documentation
+• while written policies and procedures are adopted and implemented, some gaps are evident in the maintenance of the documentation

-- Schedule 2 policies and procedures have been implemented into practice but some are not readily available to staff - a Schedule 2 policy requires review.
-For example, the registered provider and person in charge have taken adequate measures to protect residents from being harmed and from suffering abuse; however, some improvement is required to the policy on preventing abuse and responding to allegations or suspicions of abuse to reflect evidence-based practice.
+- policies and procedures have been implemented into practice but some are not readily available to staff - a policy requires review.
+For example, the provider and person in charge have taken adequate measures to protect children from being harmed and from suffering abuse; however, some improvement is required to the policy on preventing abuse and responding to allegations or suspicions of abuse to reflect evidence-based practice.

-- Schedule 2 policies and procedures have not been prepared in writing, adopted or implemented - there is no policy on, for example, the handling and investigation of complaints from a child detained in the special care unit - Schedule 2 policies and procedures have been prepared in writing and adopted but have not been implemented. - while there is a policy in place, for example, on the provision of behavioural support, staff are not familiar with it and, therefore, it does not consistently inform practice or safeguard children - all Schedule 2 policies and procedures have not been reviewed and updated to reflect best practice at intervals not exceeding three years
+- policies and procedures have not been prepared in writing, adopted or implemented - there is no policy on, for example, the handling and investigation of complaints from a child placed in the children's residential centre - policies and procedures have been prepared in writing and adopted but have not been implemented - while there is a policy in place, for example, on the provision of behavioural support, staff are not familiar with it and, therefore, it does not consistently inform practice or safeguard children - all policies and procedures have not been reviewed and updated to reflect best practice at intervals not exceeding three years.